15 White Birds You Must See – Identification & Facts!

 Its long, ornate tail feathers, or “train,” fan out in a spectacular display during courtship, creating a shimmering cascade that rivals any natural artwork.
 The peacock’s crest, also white, sits like a delicate crown atop its head, while its slender neck and piercing blue eyes add to its allure.
 These birds move with deliberate grace, their tails trailing behind like a bridal veil.

 In sanctuaries and gardens, White Peacocks are prized for their beauty, but they also contribute to pest control by feeding on insects.
-Their omnivorous diet supports seed dispersal, aiding plant diversity in their habitats.
-The White Peacock’s rarity and elegance make it a symbol of exclusivity and wonder.
+Their omnivorous diet supports seed dispersal, aiding plant diversity in their habit.
+This Peacock’s rarity and elegance make it a symbol of exclusivity and wonder.

 5. Bali Myna (Leucopsar rothschildi) – Small White Bird: